keitetran/BroadlinkIRTools/README.md

       host: 192.168.1.13
     service: broadlink.learn
 ```
-*Adjust with yours ip and preferred name*
+*Adjust with your ip and preferred name*

 N.B.: It's a workaroud, please understand, I have too low knowledge of nodejs to made a more elegant solution.